Geodesic planes in a geometrically finite end and the halo of a measured lamination: Geodesic planes outside convex core II: atom-free bending

-\paragraph{If exotic roofs do not exist..} Now we turn to the case where exotic roofs do not exist.
-The goal is to show \begin{thm} Suppose $E_+$ contains no exotic roof.
-Then \begin{enumerate}[label=\normalfont{(\arabic*)}, topsep=0mm, itemsep=0mm] \item The closure of any support plane is the union $\mathcal{S}$ of all support planes and all enclosed asymptotic planes; \item The closure of any asymptotic plane $C$ is $\Gamma\cdot C\cup\mathcal{S}$. \end{enumerate} \end{thm} We start with the following lemma: \begin{lm} Let $C_i$ be a sequence of support circles for $E_+$, and assume $C_i\to C$ where $C$ is a stemmed asymptotic circle.
-Then $E_+$ contains an exotic roof. \end{lm} \begin{proof} Following the arguments of Lemma~\ref{lm:special_roof_support_limit}, we immediately conclude that any asymptotic circle is the limit of a sequence of support circles.
+\paragraph{If exotic roofs do not exist..} We now turn to the case where exotic roofs do not exist.
+Again we assume that the bending lamination is minimal.
+The goal is to show \begin{thm} Suppose the bending lamination $\mathcal{L}$ of the end $E_+$ is minimal and atom-free.
+Suppose also that $E_+$ contains no exotic roof.
+Then \begin{enumerate}[label=\normalfont{(\arabic*)}, topsep=0mm, itemsep=0mm] \item The closure of any support plane is the union $\mathcal{S}$ of all support planes and all enclosed asymptotic planes; \item The closure of any non-parabolic asymptotic plane $C$ is $\Gamma\cdot C\cup\mathcal{S}$. \end{enumerate} \end{thm} We start with the following proposition, which can be viewed as the converse to Theorem~\ref{prop: support_closure_frame}. \begin{prop} Suppose the bending lamination $\mathcal{L}$ of the end $E_+$ is minimal and atom-free.
+Let $C_i$ be a sequence of support circles for $E_+$, and assume $C_i\to C$ where $C$ is a stemmed asymptotic circle.
+Then $E_+$ contains an exotic roof. \end{prop} \begin{proof} Since $C$ is a limit of support circles, following the argument of Lemma~\ref{lm:special_roof_support_limit} we conclude that every asymptotic circle at $C\cap\Lambda$ is a limit of support circles (see Remark~\ref{rmk: no.minimality}).
+As $C$ is stemmed, the conclusion of Lemma~\ref{lm:exotic_limit_to_leaf} is automatically true.
+Then following the argument of Theorem~\ref{prop: support_closure_frame}, we then conclude that every asymptotic circle is the limit of a sequence of support circles.
+In the remainder of the proof, this is the key fact we will use.

-We construct an exotic plane in a way similar to what we have done in the last section; here we extract a sequence of support planes with radii bounded below simply by the fact that they limit to asymptotic planes with definite radii.
+We construct an exotic circle in a way similar to what we have done in the last section, as the limit of a sequence of support circles.
+The key difficulty of this strategy lies in bounding the radii of the support circles from below.
+We overcame this difficulty in the last section by adding the CESAG condition.
+Here we have an abundance of circles in the limit of support circles.
+We can extract a sequence of support circles with radii bounded below simply by the fact that they limit to asymptotic circles with definite radii.
+We will now explain the construction in detail.

+For simplicity, assume the lamination $\mathcal{L}$ is also maximal, so the complement of $\mathcal{L}$ consists of ideal triangles.
+The general case is essentially the same, with $T$ below replaced by a complementary component.